 Problems Near Your Problem Tooth

 A certain tooth or teeth could hurt because of their proximity to sinus congestion or an infection you may have.
-It could be another tooth’s problem that is making an otherwise good to hurt.
+It could be another tooth’s problem that is causing an otherwise good tooth to hurt.

 We can identify the reasons for the pain and make you as comfortable as possible as we fix it.